je-sidestuff/terraform-azure-simple-modules/REPO-TODO.md

 - Some READMEs are yet to be populated.
 - Should get some linting soon, and versioning workflow
-- Create a way to drive ACA version with file
+- Create a way to drive ACA version with file read/git file read